And when He has come, He will convict the world of sin, and of righteousness, and of judgment…

 I called my Lieutenant and told him I wanted to pick up the books.
 I drove to his house and he gladly handed them over with a smile.
 I tossed them on the passenger seat and headed home.

 I went to work the next day, expecting a busy shift.
-By mid-afternoon we had not run a single call.
+By mid-afternoon, we had not run a single call.
 I got bored so I went to my car and got the books.
 I went upstairs to the medic bedroom.
 No one else was around, so I got cozy in my bunk and began reading.
 I was drawn to one character in particular; a middle-aged pilot named Rayford Steele.

 Steele was a good husband to his Christian wife, but he was not a believer himself.
 Ray was a self-made man, who didn’t need to depend on God.
-He took care of things himself, ran his own affairs and didn’t feel like religion had anything to offer him.
+He took care of things himself, ran his own affairs, and didn’t feel like religion had anything to offer him.
 Ray was also confident that if there were a God, he would probably make it into heaven.
 It wasn’t like he was a serial killer or pedophile.
 He was a good man, for the most part.
 The way he saw it – the minor things he struggled with, like the occasional crush on a flight attendant could hardly bar him from entering heaven.
 As I read about his life, I realized that Ray was a lot like me.

-The story line revolves around the rapture, which happens a few chapters into the book.
+The storyline revolves around the rapture, which happens a few chapters into the book.
 Ray is piloting a plane, when a bunch of passengers disappear, unexpectedly.
 He lands the plane and with fear, drives home, hoping to find his wife is still there.
 She’d been warning him that the times were drawing near when those who loved Jesus would be removed from the earth in the rapture.
 Steele comes home and finds his daughter and wife gone.
 He realizes they were right all along and he knows from listening to their discussions that 7 years of tribulation lie ahead.

 (For those of you who do not hold to this view of eschatology – please refrain from leaving argumentative comments below.
 I’m not endorsing this view.
 I’m just reporting on what the book is about.)

 As I watched Ray’s story unfold, I began to realize that I was in the same place he was.
 I knew with certainty that if your connection to Jesus was what qualified you to get into heaven, I was never going to get in.
 I hated Jesus and I despised His followers.
 I had a hard time even saying His name without feeling disgust and loathing.
 Years ago, I had rejected the religious hypocrisy I witnessed as a kid.
 I had no need for religion or religious bigots and certainly didn’t want to be one.
-Yet I knew that if Jesus was my ticket to haven, I was bound to spend eternity in hell.
+Yet I knew that if Jesus was my ticket to heaven, I was bound to spend eternity in hell.

 As I read, I encountered the message of God’s love, displayed in the death of Jesus.
 This wasn’t a new concept to me.
 I’d known about the death of Jesus and his resurrection since I was a boy.
 But I never thought he died for me.
 I never thought I needed to do anything with it.
 I mean – yeah, I understood that His death was a factual event, but it never meant anything to me personally, until this moment.